 - Monitor results of MAP (Gr.
-2 5) achievement assessment, and review achievement trends of individual students, classes, and grade levels; - Support new student assessments, including a review of past school records, an individual assessment, liaison with English Language Learning staff in the assessments of ELL students, and parent/student orientation; - Proactively create a safe and positive school environment; - Support implementation of Moral Education, while also facilitating the development of self-responsibility, honesty, fairness, caring behavior to others, respect for self and others, and citizenship, in home country(ies), the UAE, and in the world; - Support core value education in world citizenship, universal values, leadership qualities and forward thinking; - Facilitate small group counseling focused on friendship, listening, and study skills, or other areas identified by classroom teachers as beneficial to their students. - Provide grade-level presentations/classroom presentations; - Organize and provide parent education sessions; - Host individual meetings with parents/and or staff; - Facilitate EA education seminars in conjunction with the Learning Support Department; - Provide individual counseling with students; - Support specialist classroom staff; - Identify tutors for Elementary students, recommend tutors to parents for students experiencing academic challenges, and maintain a list of tutors available to DAA students;
+1 5) achievement assessment, and review achievement trends of individual students, classes, and grade levels; - Proactively create a safe and positive school environment; - Support implementation of Moral Education, while also facilitating the development of self-responsibility, honesty, fairness, caring behavior to others, respect for self and others, and citizenship, in home country(ies), the UAE, and in the world; - Support core value education in world citizenship, universal values, leadership qualities and forward thinking;

-• Along with the Student Support Team, make referrals to parents for educational psychological assessments.
+- Facilitate small group counseling focused on friendship, listening, and study skills, or other areas identified by classroom teachers as beneficial to their students. - Provide grade-level Guidance Counseling lessons which support Moral Education, presentations/classroom presentations; - Organize and provide parent education sessions; - Host individual meetings with parents/and or staff; - Facilitate EA education seminars in conjunction with the Inclusion Department; - Provide individual counseling with students; - Support specialist classroom staff; - Along with the ES Inclusion Team, make referrals to parents for educational psychological assessments and services.